Optimeria Optimized The SlideShop Site, Leading To Higher Purchases

 Karsten Lund is the CEO of Optimeria, a Danish company, which is a VWO-certified partner.
-He wrote about this case study wherein he managed to increase sales by 15% by optimizing the checkout page.
+He wrote about this success story wherein he managed to increase sales by 15% by optimizing the checkout page.

 SlideShop offers great powerpoint templates at a cheap price.

 The checkout on SlideShop itself is a simplistic version of a normal checkout process, because they sell a digitally downloadable product (PowerPoint presentations + elements).
 There are 3 simple steps in the overall process:

 They identified 3 main problems with the current Enter the email address page (step 1 in checkout) and decided to address it, hoping to decrease shopping cart abandonment.

 The test was a radical split URL test where they bundled multiple elements into a single treatment and put it to test against the control (the original checkout page).
 Prior to constructing the variation page, they made use of an extensive range of conversion flow analysis and also used findings in other tests from the same client.

 The results were +15.05% conversion rate increase with a 98% statistical validity and 200+ conversions per treatment.

 Concern #1: Why are you asking for my email address?